Mattyj612/al-folio/_posts/2018-12-17-favorite-things-2018.md

 narrative strands: the history of cancer research and medical ethics, the story of Henrietta Lacks and her family in 1950s Baltimore, and the buddy-cop road trip tale of Rebecca Skloot (the author) and Deborah Lacks (Henrietta's daughter).
-The beautiful narrative combined with the unfathomably meticulous research---Skloot was able to recreate the exact conditions of the day Henrietta discovered her tumor in 1951, down to the weather and color of the walls---makes this a serious feat of journalism and scientific writing.
+The beautiful narrative combined with the unfathomably meticulous research&ndash;-Skloot was able to recreate the exact conditions of the day Henrietta discovered her tumor in 1951, down to the weather and color of the walls&ndash;-makes this a serious feat of journalism and scientific writing.

 The most important thing about this book, though, is that it's made Henrietta's